Fmajor/Scrivener-ADS-Latex-Workflow/README.rst

   1. make new collections (LAE in the following example) and collect papers the papers should come from ADS_ or arxiv_
-  2. export collections into the "references" folder using these two format, Better Bibtex (.bib file) and BetterBibTex JSON(.json file), into the references folder.
+  2. export collections using these two format,
+     Better Bibtex (.bib file) and BetterBibTex JSON(.json file), into the references folder.
      The .bib file is used by latex and the .json file is used by scripts